React's new "hooks" APIs give function components the ability to use local component state, execute side effects, and more.

 ===reference equality checks by default, not shallow equality (see the following section for more details).

-Note: There are potential edge cases with using props in selectors that may cause errors.
+There are potential edge cases with using props in selectors that may cause issues.
 See the Usage Warnings section of this page for further details.

 You may call